ksevindik/ksevindik.github.io/_posts/2021-11-25-embeddedredis-support-for-spring-framework.md

+---
+layout: post
-# EmbeddedRedis Support For Spring Framework
+title: EmbeddedRedis Support For Spring Framework
+author: Kenan Sevindik
+---

 When I was working on one of our microservice projects, I’ve come up with a nice [project](https://github.com/ozimov/embedded-redis) which help us to run a Redis Server as embedded within our Java integration tests.
 Actually, by using such a library, it